How to Measure Foot Traffic?

 How to Measure In-Store Foot Traffic via Geo-Location Tagging

-The process for measuring retail or in-store foot traffic is relatively simple since all manner of technological solutions now exist to help configure campaigns that allow you to collect this useful data.
+The process for measuring retail or in-store foot traffic is relatively simple since multiple technological solutions now exist to help configure campaigns that allow you to collect this useful data.

 In years past, “people counting” was typically done by placing employees with manual clickers at the store entrances.
 Thankfully, there are now much more modern and efficient ways to get the same information in an automated fashion.